cyberbotics/webots-doc/darwin-op/motion-manager.md

 Editor` tool.

 > **Note**:
-More informations about this tool provided by ROBOTIS is available on Robotis [website](http://www.support.robotis.com/ko/product/darwin-op/development/tools/action_editor.htm).
+More information about this tool provided by ROBOTIS is available on Robotis [website](http://www.support.robotis.com/ko/product/darwin-op/development/tools/action_editor.htm).

 **Name**